Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Arcane Focus
 - Attunement

-**Affliction**: Whenever you deal nonpysical damage to a target, you both gain two stacks of grievous wounds.
-Whenever you damage a creature with grievous wounds, you deal 2d6 additional necrotic damage, and heal equal to the additional damage dealt.
+**Affliction**: Whenever you deal Spell damage to a target, you apply two stacks of grievous wounds to the target if they don't have any.
+Whenever you damage a creature that already grievous wounds, you deal 2d6 additional necrotic damage and remove all stacks of grievous wounds they have.

 **Hidden Knowledge**: When you are attuned to this book you can increase two different ability scores by one.